Lessons of a lawsuit: Trader Joe’s “Manuka Honey”

 Balms

 Pure lanolin can be blended with oils and butters to create products that are softer and easier to spread than pure lanolin.
-These balms are also free of colorants and fragrances.

 Creams and Lotions